danielzheng-work/Image-Converter/README.md

 ## Description

-Simple convert image file into ASCII art
+This application provides a simple UI window for users to easily convert regular JPG or PNG images into ASCII art with progress message display.

 ## Getting Started